JLessinger/music_recommend/README.md

         Extract the tarball to a directory and set the root_path variable in the code to the data root directory.

-        Has been tested in Windows 7.
+        Has been tested in Windows 7, OS X

         loadmillionsong.py:
         Dependencies: